There are 101,719 non-infant children in the U.S. foster system awaiting adoption.

 -Clothing Team: This team will shop for the child's most urgent needs when a placement is made (clothes, diapers, etc.).

 -Support Group: We offer monthly Support Group meetings at Emmanuel Free Methodist Church in Alton for foster and adoptive families.
-Check calendar for upcoming events.

 -Tutoring Team: We have tutors available for students who need academic help.

 -Events: We organize periodic events for foster and adoptive families (Parent's Night Out, Christmas Party, Back-to-School Bash).
-Check calendar for upcoming events.

 -Prayer Team: This team meets in small groups and on their own to pray over needs that are updated regularly.